Your baby, your body, your partner and the prenatal visit, plus tips for the 29th week of pregnancy.

 The fetus is finally starting to look like a baby.
 The head and body are proportionate at this time.
 Weight gain is rapid as fat stores continue to build under the skin.
 Eyes are completely developed and are now sensitive to light.
-Fetuses are now able to hear, see and smell.
+Fetuses are now able to hear, see, and smell.
 Women pregnant with multiples have the same milestones this week though singlets may soon outweigh multiples.

-Fatigue, difficulty taking a full breath and edema are common in the third trimester.
+Fatigue, difficulty taking a full breath, and edema are common in the third trimester.
 Living every day with a long list of pregnancy symptoms can leave you feeling as if you have been pregnant forever.
 It is important to remember that pregnancy is temporary and many of the symptoms are going to fade away after the baby is born.
 Hemorrhoids can occur during pregnancy due to the weight of the fetus pressing on the rectum.
-This symptom can stick around long after baby is born, so eat lots of fiber and drink plenty of water to fend off constipation.
+This symptom can stick around long after the baby is born, so eat lots of fiber and drink plenty of water to fend off constipation.

-At the Prenatal Visit
+At the prenatal visit

 There is no doctor’s appointment this week, but that does not mean mom should not keep a close eye on how she feels for next week’s visit.
-For the remaining weeks of pregnancy, jotting down symptoms, questions and contraction times and strength is a good idea.
+For the remaining weeks of pregnancy, jotting down symptoms, questions, and contraction times and strength is a good idea.
 When the doctor’s visit begins and the doppler is used to find the fetal heart rate, sometimes parents can forget the most important questions.

-If you are planning for a natural childbirth, it's important to note what type of anesthesia you prefer if the need arises.
+If you are planning for natural childbirth, it's important to note what type of anesthesia you prefer if the need arises.
 Natural labor is often a desire until the strongest contractions begin.